mitchas/VueFirebase/README.md

 CMD/CTRL+F to find and replace every **ABCDEFG** - which is used as a placeholder for wherever the project name is supposed to be.

 ### Terms of Service & Privacy Policy
 Read the TOS and Privacy Policy.
-There's sutff you'll need to replace (like email addresses and URLs), but also make sure it's accuratet for your site.
+There's sutff you'll need to replace (like email addresses and URLs), but also make sure it's accuratte for your site.
 These documents were taken from [Automattic's Legalmattic](https://github.com/Automattic/legalmattic) documents (and modified a bit).

+## Third-party library
+I tried to use as few as possible.
+Apart from Vue and Firebase and everything required by those, this project includes:
+ * [VueMoment](https://www.npmjs.com/package/vue-moment) (MomentJS) for time formatting
+ * [FontAwesome](http://fontawesome.com/) (Pro) for icons.
+You'll have to switch out icons if you don't have pro.

 ## Other Features
  * Detect soft keyboard to hide bottom elements